-What to do if your BIND, ISC DHCP, or Kea DHCP server has crashed
+What to do if your BIND, Kea DHCP, Stork, or ISC DHCP server has crashed

-If your BIND 9, ISC DHCP, or Kea DHCP server crashes (i.e. the daemon terminates unexpectedly), collecting the evidence available and submitting to us is vital if we are to help diagnose the problem and provide a solution.
+If your BIND 9, Kea DHCP, Stork, or ISC DHCP server crashes (i.e. the daemon terminates unexpectedly), collecting the evidence available and submitting it to us is vital if we are to help diagnose the problem and provide a solution.
 Below is a list of files/information to collect after a crash.
 This includes the process core dump - if you don't have one, this may need to be enabled on your system so that one can be collected if the event happens again.

 Things to check if a core file does not get generated: